Updated: Nov 21, 2022

 A doctor's comment on the type of diet you were advised to follow

-Receipts from restaurants showing what you ate prior to your DUI arrest
+Receipts from restaurants showing what you ate before your DUI arrest

 You should keep a food journal or a diet log.